Derangements in Subspace Actions of Finite Classical Groups: Regular semisimple elements

 \begin{theorem} For $n \geq 1$, the proportion of regular semisimple elements in $Sp(2n,q)$ is at most $.74$ for $q=4$, at most $.80$ for $q=5$, at most $.86$ for $q=7$, and at most $.88$ for $q=8$. \end{theorem}

 \begin{proof} If an element of $Sp(2n,q)$ is regular semisimple, then its $z-1$ component is trivial.
-From the cycle index of the symplectic groups, this occurs with probability equal to the coefficient of $u^n$ in This in turn is equal to By part 1 of Lemma \ref{Euleridentity}, this is at most which yields the theorem. \end{proof}
+From the cycle index of the symplectic groups, this occurs with probability equal to the coefficient of $u^n$ in

+This in turn is equal to where $[u^r] f(u)$ denotes the coefficient of $u^r$ in an expression $f(u)$.
+By part 1 of Lemma \ref{Euleridentity}, this is at most which yields the theorem. \end{proof}